Thailand Has strong Plan To Handle US Tariffs, Hopes To Negotiate: PM - UrduPoint

 Thailand Has 'strong Plan' To Handle US Tariffs, Hopes To Negotiate: PM

-Paetongtarn Shinawatra said the government would take steps to mitigate the impact of the 36 percent levy announced by Washington as part of sweeping tariffs that have sent global markets reeling.
+Paetongtarn Shinawatra said the government would take steps to mitigate the impact of the 36 percent levy announced by Washington as part of sweeping tariffs that have sent global markets tumbling.

 Trump escalated his trade war on Wednesday with 10 percent tariffs on imports from around the world and harsh extra levies on key trading partners.

-Southeast Asian countries with a significant trade surplus with the United States came in for harsh treatment, with Vietnam being hit with a 46 percent tariff and Cambodia 49 percent.
+Southeast Asian countries with a significant trade surplus with the United States came in for harsh treatment, with Vietnam being hit with a 46 percent levy and Cambodia 49 percent.

 "We have a strong plan," Paetongtarn told reporters.